-The results of the latency comparison are shown in Fig. 6.
-Delegation forwarding has the least amount of latency, which has a 48% time reduction over the single copy model.
+The results of the latency comparison are shown in Fig. 9.
+Delegation forwarding has the least amount of latency, which has a 48% time reduction over the single copy model with the strong strategy.
 The single copy model has the longest latency among these algorithms.
-The delegation forwarding model has the least amount of latency both in the Intel and Cambridge traces.
+The delegation forwarding model has the least amount of latency, both in the Intel and Cambridge traces.